 Children from families whose current income is at or below those shown are eligible for free or reduced price meals.
-Applications are available at the principal's office in each school.
-To apply, fill out a Free and Reduced Price School Meals Family Application and return it to the school.
+Applications are available online.
 The information provided on the application is confidential and will be used only for the purpose of determining eligibility.
 Applications may be submitted any time during the school year.
 A complete application is required as a condition of eligibility.
 A complete application includes: (1) household income from all sources or Food Stamp/Temporary Assistance case number, (2) names of all household members, and (3) the signature and social security number of the adult household member signing the application.
 School officials may verify current income at any time during the school year.